- The Award Lifecycle

 Expenses incurred to meet cost-sharing commitments requires the same accounting, financial, legal, and regulatory burdens as costs on Harvard sponsored programs.
 Cost-shared expenses must be in compliance with the following:

 - University sponsored programs expenditure policies

 - Any additional terms specified by the sponsor

 - Costing policies disclosed and approved by the federal government in Harvard's Disclosure Statements (DS-2s)

 - U.S. Federal agency guidelines or non-federal program guidelines, as appropriate.

-- U.S. Office of Management and Budget Circular (OMB) A-110, Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations, especially Section C.23, which requires that cost sharing funds be a) verifiable from the University's records, b) not used to cost-share on more than one project, c) necessary and reasonable for the sponsored program, d) not obtained from another federal sponsored project, and e) included in the budget for the sponsored project.
+- U.S. Office of Management and Budget Circular (OMB) Uniform Guidance, especially Section 200.306, which requires that cost sharing funds are a) verifiable from the University's records, b) not included as contributions for any other federal award, c) necessary and reasonable for the accomplishment of the project or program objectives d) are allowable under Subpart E Cost Principles, e) not paid from another federal award, and f) included in the approved budget when required by the Federal awarding agency.

 University Cost Sharing

 Commitments that are paid from University funds using gift, endowment, or other non-sponsored sources, as represented by the 000001- 054999 and 300000-699999 fund ranges.